dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 * Once when the component is initially rendered statically as part of the page.
 * A second time when the browser renders the component.

 To prevent developer code in <xref:Microsoft.AspNetCore.Components.ComponentBase.OnInitializedAsync%2A> from running twice when prerendering, see the [Stateful reconnection after prerendering](#stateful-reconnection-after-prerendering) section.
 Although the content in the section focuses on Blazor Server and stateful SignalR *reconnection*, the scenario for prerendering in hosted Blazor WebAssembly apps (<xref:Microsoft.AspNetCore.Mvc.Rendering.RenderMode.WebAssemblyPrerendered>) involves similar conditions and approaches to prevent executing developer code twice.
-A *new state preservation feature* is planned for the ASP.NET Core 6.0 release that will improve the management of initialization code execution during prerendering.
+To preserve state during the execution of initialization code while prerendering, see <xref:blazor/components/prerendering-and-integration#preserve-prerendered-state>.

 While a Blazor app is prerendering, certain actions, such as calling into JavaScript (JS interop), aren't possible.
 Components may need to render differently when prerendered.
 For more information, see the [Detect when the app is prerendering](#detect-when-the-app-is-prerendering) section.